Lecrapouille/SimForth/doc/deviation.md

 allowed while possible in classic Forth.
 Words such as `ALLOT` and `,` modifies the value of the word HERE.
 In SimForth Dictionary rooms are tokens (two bytes) and I did not to reduce my dictionary to 64 KiB but to 65536 tokens.
-In addition I did not want to manage the alignement of the word HERE (undefined behavior in classic Forth) as consequence in SimForth the value of HERE should be divided by 2 whith is not possible with integers.
+In addition I did not want to manage the alignment of the word HERE (undefined behavior in classic Forth) as consequence in SimForth the value of HERE should be divided by 2 witch is not possible with integers.